 Navy veterans may have been exposed to asbestos in a number of ways during their service.
 Those at the highest risk are those who participated in the construction, repair, renovation or demolition of the thousands of Navy vessels containing asbestos.
 Asbestos fibers were likely to have become airborne during these jobs, where asbestos-containing pipes and other parts were cut, maneuvered and otherwise damaged.

-Several jobs onboard Navy ships required close interaction with asbestos, including boiler tenders, seabees, engine mechanics, shipfitters, pipefitters, steel workers and repairmen.
-Jobs that involved work on piping, boilers, walls, floor or ceiling, more than likely exposed veterans to asbestos that was used as insulation.
+Several jobs onboard Navy ships required close interaction with asbestos, including boiler tenders, engine mechanics, shipfitters, pipefitters, steel workers and repairmen.
+Jobs that involved work on piping, boilers, walls, floors or ceilings more than likely exposed veterans to asbestos that was used as insulation.